AmanuelErgogo/VERAGMIL/README.md

 # VERAGMIL

-This repository refers to the code for the ICRA25 paper "VERAGMIL: Integrated Virtual Environment for Robot-Assisted Feeding of Granular Foods with Imitation Learning Models."
-The code will be released upon manuscript acceptance.
+This repository refers to the code for the IROS2025 paper "VERAGMIL: Integrated Virtual Environment for Robot-Assisted Feeding of Granular Foods with Imitation Learning Models."